Mealybugs are one of the most common pests that infect succulents. Learn a simple way to get rid of them that is safe for the succulents!

 I’ve had a few plants with a really bad mealy bug problem that I have pretty much soaked with alcohol a few days in a row.
 They didn’t show any signs of burn or damage from the alcohol.
 The alcohol itself evaporates quickly, so it’s just water that remains.
 If you use the spray bottle, it won’t get too much on the leaves so it evaporates before any damage may occur.

 Yep!
 I’ve had people suggest adding a little bit of dish soap to water and spraying or dabbing that on.
 You can also use systemic pesticides for house plants.
 Lady bugs also keep mealybugs away!

 The best solution, and cheapest, I’ve found though, is the rubbing alcohol.
 It is the only one I’m confident will eliminate the mealybug problem and won’t damage your succulents.

 My friend Jacki at Drought Smart Plants has put together an ebook about plant pests and how to treat them.
 If you’re looking for more information about bugs that may be infecting your succulents, I’d highly recommend checking it out!

-If you’ve found other safe ways to conquer mealybugs, or other pests, feel free to leave a comment below and let me know!
+If you’ve found other safe ways to conquer mealybugs, or other pests, feel free to send me a message let me know!